stepchowfun/typical/README.md

 The code generated for `choice`s supports case analysis, so clients can take different actions depending on which field was set.
 Happily, the generated code ensures you've handled all the cases when you use it.
 This is called *exhaustive pattern matching*, and it's a great feature to help you write correct code.
 But that extra rigor can be a double-edged sword: readers will fail to deserialize a `choice` if they don't recognize the field that was set.

 That means it's unsafe, in general, to add or remove required fields—just like with `struct`s.
-If you add a required field, writers might start setting it before readers know how to handle it.
-Conversely, if you remove a required field, updated readers will no longer be able to handle it even though old writers may still be using it.
+If you add a required field, updated writers may start setting it before non-updated readers know how to handle it.
+Conversely, if you remove a required field, updated readers will no longer be able to handle it even though non-updated writers may still be setting it.

-Not to worry—**`choice`s can have `optional` and `asymmetric` fields too!**
+Not to worry—`choice`s can have `optional` and `asymmetric` fields, just like `struct`s!

 An `optional` field of a `choice` must be paired with a fallback field, which is used as a backup in case the reader doesn't recognize the original field.
-So readers are not required to handle optional fields; hence, *optional*.
+So readers aren't required to handle `optional` fields; hence, *optional*.
 Note that the fallback itself might be `optional`, in which case the fallback must have a fallback, etc. Eventually, the fallback chain ends with a required field.
 Readers will scan the fallback chain for the first field they recognize.

 An `asymmetric` field must also be paired with a fallback, but the fallback chain is not made available to readers: they must be able to handle the `asymmetric` field directly.
-In summary, `asymmetric` fields in `choice`s behave like optional fields for writers and like required fields for readers—the opposite of their behavior in `struct`s.
+In summary, `asymmetric` fields in `choice`s behave like `optional` fields for writers and like required fields for readers—the opposite of their behavior in `struct`s.

 As with `struct`s, an `asymmetric` field in a `choice` can be safely promoted to required and vice versa.